BestChampagne had the pleasure of interviewing Didier Depond, President of the Champagne Houses SALON and DELAMOTTE.

 I was 33 years old when President Bernard de Nonancourt appointed me as the youngest President of SALON and DELAMOTTE.

 Last year, I traveled during 132 days in 40 countries.
 For now, champagne is my life.

 BC : What would life be without champagne?

-There will be someone else to replace me because it is what must happen.
-But in any case, to have served Salon and Delamotte and the group Laurent-Perrier already for 27 years, has been an immense pleasure.
+There will be someone else to replace me because this is what must happen.
+But in any case, to have served SALON and DELAMOTTE and the group Laurent-Perrier is an immense pleasure.

 BC : Do you drink champagne every day?